George Kirya

-George Barnabas Kirya, MBChB, MMed, MSc, Dip.Bact., LLD (Honorary), is a Ugandan physician, academic, microbiologist, politician, and diplomat.
+George Barnabas Kirya (born 1939) is a Ugandan physician, academic, microbiologist, politician, and diplomat.
 He served as the chairman of the Uganda Health Services Commission from 2007 to 2012.
 Previously, from 1997 until 2003, he served as Uganda's High Commissioner to the United Kingdom.

 Background and education

-He was born at Ngora Hospital in 1939 to Joshua Kirya, a Mugwere from the Eastern Region, and Miriam Najjemba a Muganda from Uganda's Central Region.
+He was born at Ngora Hospital to Joshua Kirya, a Mugwere from the Eastern Region, and Miriam Najjemba a Muganda from Uganda's Central Region.
 Kirya attended Busoga College Mwiri for his O-Level studies.

 He then transferred to Mbale Secondary School for his A-Level education.
 In 1961, he entered the Makerere University School of Medicine, where he graduated with a Bachelor of Medicine and Bachelor of Surgery degree in 1966.
 He then obtained a Master of Science in Microbiology in 1971 from the University of Birmingham in the United Kingdom.
 His diploma in Bacteriology was obtained from the University of Manchester in 1975.
 In 2001, in recognition of his service as a diplomat, the University of Birmingham awarded him an honorary Doctor of Laws degree.